Andreluizfc/duck-movies-api/README.md

     Ensure that the FastAPI application is fully started before running the tests.

-    Execute the tests with the following command:
+    Execute the tests with the following command in another terminal:

     ```bash
     docker-compose up run_tests